MIGHTYminnow/widget-alias/readme.txt

 == Installation ==
 Install and activate the plugin.
 That's it!
 You'll now have access to the Widget Alias widget via *Appearance > Widgets*, as well as the `[wa]` shortcode.

+== Frequently Asked Questions ==

+**How can I report security bugs?**

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/widget-alias)

 == Screenshots ==
 1. Widget Alias Features